 Minnesota, commonly called the Land of 10,000 Lakes, is a Midwestern state popular for water sports and fishing.
 However, those are not the only attractions in the state.

-From haunted sites to national parks, there are a lot of places to visit in Minnesota.
+From haunted sites to a ton of parks, there are a lot of places to visit in Minnesota.

 If you happen to have a love for everything outdoors, you should definitely get on Scotts today and get yourself a cheap flight to the state.